Durham, England: Football

+Field hockey

+Durham has two field hockey clubs that compete in the Men's England Hockey League, the Women's England Hockey League, the North Hockey League, the Yorkshire Hockey Association League and the BUCS leagues.
+These are Durham City Hockey Club and Durham University Hockey Club.

-Ice rink
+Ice

 Durham Ice Rink was a central feature of the city for some 60 years until it closed in 1996.
-It was home to the Durham Wasps, one of the most successful British ice hockey clubs during the 1980s and early 1990s.
+It was home to the Durham Wasps, one of the most successful British ice hockey clubs that competed in the National Ice Hockey League during the 1980s and early 1990s.
+Durham City Wasps was another club that disbanded following the closure of Durham Ice Rink.